 Before you enable ECMP routing, you must add a BGP neighbor and configure it with the newly added uplink information.

 Verify that the second edge node has an uplink port configured.
-See Add an Uplink Port for the Second Edge Node.
+See Add an Uplink Port for the Second Edge Node for ECMP in Manager Mode.

 - Select the tier-0 logical router.